 7. Be social and caring

-Here comes the toughest part of being happy, but the ultimate step.
+Here comes the toughest part of living happier with vitiligo, but the ultimate step.
 Having a strong social network will never let you feel in isolation when you are going through tough times.
 Share your feelings with those you love and trust.
 Sharing heals.
 Sometimes all we need is love.
 Smile at someone who is staring at your depigmented skin.
 Find ways to get more love.
 Caring for others is a way of returning concerns and will help you maintain healthy relationships.